 17. Handprint Flower Tote – Creative Ramblings

-Any mom or grandma would love receiving one of these.
+Any mom or grandma would love to receive one of these.
 While it’s a great Mother’s Day or Grandparent’s Day gift, there’s never an occasion when a mom doesn’t enjoy receiving her little one’s handprints.

 18. Watercolor Tote Bag – Burlap & Blue